-The Hillsborough MPO uses performance measures to inform and guide its policy, planning, and programming activities.
+The Hillsborough TPO uses performance measures to inform and guide its policy, planning, and programming activities.
 Selecting meaningful system performance measures facilitates transparency in the prioritization process, informs funding decisions, and provides a framework for ex post project evaluations.

-MAP-21 Performance Targets
+FAST Act Performance Targets

-State of the System, 2016
+State of the System Reports

-The 2016 State of the System Report was the first MPO plan to use MAP-21 performance measures related to safety, pavement and bridge condition, and system performance.
+The 2016 State of the System Report was the first MPO plan to use FAST Act-inspired performance measures related to safety, pavement and bridge condition, and system performance.
 Since the report was finalized in December of 2016, it has been distributed to other MPOs around the state to serve as a guide for performance-based planning.
 An updated report can be found above.

 Scenario Planning Peer Exchanges